smartlegionlab/smart-tsp-solver/README.md

 **Disclaimer:** Performance results shown are for clustered/random distributions.
 Results may vary based on spatial characteristics.
 Always evaluate algorithms on your specific problem domains.

----

-## 📜 Licensing

-This project is offered under a dual-licensing model.

-### 🆓 Option 1: BSD 3-Clause License (for Non-Commercial Use)
-This license is **free of charge** and allows you to use the software for:
-- Personal and educational purposes
-- Academic research and open-source projects
-- Evaluation and testing

-**Important:** Any use by a commercial organization or for commercial purposes (including internal development and prototyping) requires a commercial license.

-### 💼 Option 2: Commercial License (for Commercial Use)
-A commercial license is **required** for:
-- Integrating this software into proprietary products
-- Using it in internal operations within a company
-- SaaS and hosted services that incorporate this software

-**Important:** The commercial license provides usage rights but **does not include any indemnification or liability**.
-The software is provided "AS IS" without any warranties as described in the full license agreement.

-**To obtain a commercial license,** please contact us directly at:
-📧 **smartlegiondev@gmail.com**